suyashkhandwe/leetcode/top-interview-150/27-Remove-Element.md

 ```

 > [!TIP]
-> The ideal solution uses the key line from the porblem -
+> The better solution uses the key line from the porblem -
 > > The remaining elements of `nums` are not important as well as the size of `nums`.
 >
 > Due to this, it just ignored the elements in the back instead of swapping those.